Problems affecting ability to teach

 Impairment Committee assessment

-It will investigate:
+It will consider:

-- What the problem is and how it might affect the teacher’s ability to teach competently and safely
+- what the problem is and how it might affect the teacher’s ability to teach competently and safely

-- What the teacher has already done, or is planning to do, to deal with the problem – for example, treatment for a drug or alcohol problem
+- what the teacher has already done, or is planning to do, to deal with the problem – for example, treatment for a drug or alcohol problem

-- What precautions the employer might need to put in place to enable the teacher to teach effectively
+- what precautions the employer might need to put in place to enable the teacher to teach effectively

-- What help the teacher might need to teach competently and safely
+- what help the teacher might need to teach competently and safely

-- If requested, it may also assess whether a teacher was impaired at the time of conduct or competence concerns.
+- if requested, it may also assess whether a teacher was impaired at the time of conduct or competence concerns.

-To help evaluate the problem, the Committee may ask for a written report from a doctor or other health professional or ask the teacher to have an assessment by a health professional – though the teacher does not have to agree to this assessment.
-Not doing so may prevent the Committee from working with the teacher to make a recommendation to the referring body on next steps.
-The teacher can also provide medical reports or other relevant records from medical professionals it would like the Impairment Committee to consider.
+Though the teacher does not have to agree to this assessment, not doing so may prevent the Teaching Council from working with the teacher to make a recommendation to the referring body on next steps.
+The teacher can also provide medical reports or other relevant records from medical professionals they would like to be considered.

 Temporary measures for serious risks